kiminh/deeplearn17-notes/ranzato-vision-text.md

 * Learning from sequences: Recurrent Neural Networks (RNNs).
 * How to train and generate from RNNs, variants of RNNs.
 * Examples of applications of RNNs using pyTorch.

+#Monday

+- p95 pooling represents that an eye can appear anywhere
+- p98 pooling and the parameter space